Moguls and Movie Stars

-Moguls and Movie Stars is a 2010 Turner Classic Movies 7-part documentary.
+Moguls and Movie Stars is a 2010 Turner Classic Movies 7-part documentary narrated by Christopher Plummer.

+Overview

 The documentary tells the history of Hollywood pioneers making movies.
 This documentary features living relatives of Hollywood studio heads and film historians talking about the history of movies.
 The relatives of the moguls in the documentary include Samuel Goldwyn Jr., son of Samuel Goldwyn, Carla Laemmle, niece of Carl Laemmle, owner of Universal Pictures.
 This documentary tells the story of Hollywood from the late 19th century-the early 1970s.
 It starts off as telling the story of the early movie pioneers who came to America and would make a future making movies, the coming of sound movies, World War II, censorship, and Hollywood changing in the 1960s.

-The series was narrated by Christopher Plummer.
+Production

 The series took three years to make.
 It was released on November 1, 2010.